 I try to carry this lightness through the season and it often spills over into the way I cook.
 As much as I love being in the kitchen, during summer I'd rather cook outside.
 I crave food that's uncomplicated, fresh, flavorful and easy to prepare.
 Naturally shrimp fits in this category.

 Shrimp is versatile and holds up really well on the grill.
 The secret though is marinate, marinate, marinate!
 Shrimp itself is somewhat flavorful if properly seasoned but by adding a honey lime marinade to it, just takes it to another level.
-And sure, you can cook it in a frying pan and won't be dissapointed but there's something about the flavor of the grill that's unmatched.
+And sure, you can cook it in a frying pan and won't be disappointed but there's something about the flavor of the grill that's unmatched.
+Try to limit marinating time to only about 15 minutes because the shrimp will pick up just enough flavor!
+If you go too long, you’ll end up with overly salty shrimp.

 The best way to grill shrimp.